 1. HAVE YOUR FAMILY’S FAVORITES ON HAND

-With kids especially, things can get a little crazy if you don’t have the items that they truly enjoy.
+With kids especially, things can get a little crazy if you don’t have the items they truly enjoy.
 And I’m not talking about processed snacks or treats.
 Fresh foods they love, like cantaloupe, strawberries, or even potatoes, can feel like a treat to many kids. (and adults too!)

-I share a post on my blog all about staples in a plant-based diet and I believe that this is a great place to start in order to build your “ideal list” of items.
+I share a post on my blog all about staples in a plant-based diet and I believe that this is a great place to start to build your “ideal list” of items.
 By doing this, you will find foods that can always be a crowd-pleaser in the family and avoid buying foods that end up rotting away in the fridge or nobody touches.

 Favorite protein bars or protein powders are also a GREAT thing to keep on hand.
-As you are learning more about a plant-based diet, protein can be more challenging to get enough of especially if you’re not totally familiar with plant-based protein sources.
+As you are learning more about a plant-based diet, protein can be more challenging to get enough of especially if you’re not familiar with plant-based protein sources.

-We personally love Orgain products which you can get on Amazon, in many stores, or from Orgain.com.
+We love Orgain products which you can get on Amazon, in many stores, or from Orgain.com.
 (If you want 30% off, use the code RealisticPlantBasedMama at checkout on Orgain.com)

 2. PINTEREST, PINTEREST, PINTEREST